Annual Report 2024

 Achievements

 Cambodian Communities out of Crisis (CCC) continued its programme of sponsoring children enrolled at private schools in Phnom Penh, the capital of Cambodia.
-CCC paid all or part of the school fees for two girls and four boys in 2023.
-CCC also made a grant for the purchase of furniture and computers to enable the expansion of a small, informal village school.
+CCC paid all or part of the school fees for three children in 2024.
+CCC also contributed to the running costs of a small, informal village school.

 CCC was represented in Cambodia by a Country Director and two part-time assistants (all women).
 The activities of this team included: